 Three teams who are continuously at the top of the NHL power play rankings are the Tampa Lightning, Winnipeg Jets, and Washington Capitals.

 All three teams’ top power play units use the 1-3-1, with much of it based around the fact that they have terrific shooters in Steven Stamkos, Patrik Laine, and Alex Ovechkin.
 All three teams also have elite-level passers in Nikita Kucherov, Blake Wheeler, and Nicklas Backstrom.

-But the one position that has started to be appreciated and is critical in the success of the 1-3-1 is the position of the “Bumper”.
-On the teams listed above, those players are Brayden Point, Mark Scheifele and T.J.
-Oshie.
-All are elite players in their own right, but they the cream of the crop when it comes to the bumper role on the 1-3-1.
+But the one position that has started to be appreciated and is critical in the success of the 1-3-1 is the position of the ‘bumper.’
+For the Lightning, Jets, and Capitals, that role is played by Brayden Point, Mark Scheifele, and T.J.
+Oshie, respectively.
+All are elite players in their own right, but they are the cream of the crop when it comes to the bumper role on the 1-3-1.

 This role is more complicated than that of a player who pops out for a one-timer on his off-hand.
 The bumper is the key to a team’s success in sustaining IZO possession and opening up other options.

 The hockey IQ required to play the bumper position is extremely high.
 With so many potential roles in a two-minute power play, you’re best to put one of your smartest and most selfless players in that position.

 With the support of video from the first round of the 2019 Stanley Cup playoffs, I will demonstrate the various roles of the bumper and how they can affect the success of the power play.

 We are sorry this post was not useful for you...